buildkite-plugins/lacework-buildkite-plugin/README.md

 # Lacework Buildkite Plugin

-A Buildkite plugin that integrates with [Lacework](https://www.lacework.com/) image evaluation.
+A Buildkite plugin that integrates with [Lacework](https://www.lacework.com/).

 ## Configuration